17 Takeaways from the NYU REIT Symposium

 - REITs are navigating how to better deliver value to their shareholders at this point in the cycle, and mergers and acquisitions help drive up values, according to Ventas CEO Debra A. Cafaro.
 There is talk about continued consolidation among multifamily REITs, according to Thomas A. Grier, global head of real estate investment banking at J.P Morgan Securities.
 However, mall REITs won’t allow themselves to be taken over even if they are experiencing discounted NAVs, said Mike Kirby, chairman and director of research at Green Street Advisors.

 - The industry is in the later stages of both economic and valuation cycles, but a downturn will not be like anything we experienced in 2007, according to Gray.
 As interest rates go up, “my gut is there will be more privatizations in the REIT sector related to sharp upward movement in rates that get the REIT sector scared,” Gray said.
-In the current market environment, “we’re able to buy debt, which is what we are doing right now as we warehouse capital for new buy opportunities,” Gray noted.
-He added, however, that if Blackstone doesn’t see good opportunities, it will shut off the capital.
+In the current market environment, [BREIT] is able to buy debt, which is what we are doing right now as we warehouse capital for new buy opportunities,” Gray noted.
+He added, however, that if BREIT doesn’t see good opportunities, it will shut off the capital.
 “What we’re trying to buy is really stable real estate… If we think pricing gets too high we will stop buying.”

 - “Suppression of growth” over the last eight years might mean the real estate cycle has extra innings this time, according to Zell, who said his views on where we are in the cycle have changed to some extent.
 “Most recessions follow a pattern of exhaustion, but that is not the case today,” he noted, citing the significant amount of capital corporate America has on its balance sheets for real estate investment.
 He added that the Trump administration is instilling a level of confidence in the economy.

-Note: Editors' Note: A quote about the Millennials' share of the workforce in 10 years' timeattributed to Anthony E. Malkin, CEO of Empire State Realty Trust, has been updated to reflect Malkin's comments.